Markets

 .
 Similarly, you can use the _enable

 trigger attribute to re-enable a disabled market.
-Once a market is disabled it is excluded from any recalculation: existing access tokens previously created with that market in scope receive a 422 Unprocessable Entity
+Once a market is disabled it is excluded from any authorization scope recalculation: existing access tokens previously created with that market in scope receive a 422 Unprocessable Entity

 error on market-specific actions (e.g. if you try to create/update an order or a line item), any attempts to request a new access token with that market in scope receive a 400 Bad Request